salrashid123/gce_metadata_server/README.md

 	  * (again, based on gcloud credentials)
 	* return custom key-value attributes
 	  * (either user-defined local or from the actual GCP project).
+    * returns a live GCE VM's instance metadata such as its disk and networks configuration
+      * (to use this mode, you need to extend the script as described below and use the gcloud wrapper)

 ## Usage